 Lim Chin Guan is an adjunct/associate lecturer and trainer in Kaplan Higher Education Singapore, PSB Academy, BCA Academy, Nanyang Polytechnic and SMF Centre for Corporate Training since 1999.
 He obtained his Master of Engineering (Engineering Technology Management) from the University of South Australia and a Bachelor of Mechanical and Production Engineering from the National University of Singapore.
 He also is an ACTA-certified corporate trainer.

-Chin Guan has delivered undergraduate and postgraduate modules in the areas of Engineering, Business and Management for Coventry University (UK), University of Newcastle (AUS), RMIT University (AUS), Murdoch University (AUS) and the University of South Australia.
+Chin Guan has delivered undergraduate and postgraduate modules in the areas of Engineering, Business and Management for Coventry University (UK), University of Newcastle (AUS), RMIT University (AUS), Murdoch University (AUS) the University of South Australia (AUS), and the University of Wollongong (AUS).
 In his teaching, Chin Guan combines his extensive lecturing experience with his entrepreneurial background and professional industry expertise.
-He establishes an interactive and fun learning environment wherein students are given the confidence to think analytically and convey their thoughts.
-He is well-liked and respected by students and peers alike.
 Before working as a lecturer, he had been an accomplished engineering professional with years of R&D experience in product/process design and development.

 Juliana Lim worked as a public servant with government agencies including the Singapore Arts Centre Company Limited (now Esplanade Company).
 Her work in 1980/90s was highly integral into developing government policy around the arts and an economy turning increasingly towards creativity as a key part of its workings.